-Hewlett Packard were certainly not joking around when they came out with one of the best laptops for video editing under 1000 bucks.
-The specs drop many jaws with an insane 12Gb RAM working together with an Intel Core i5-8300H processor unit and a NVIDIA GeForce GTX 1050 to form a reliable brain capable of breaking down the strongest walls, on paper at least.
-In reality, it is a little less dramatic, but very effective nonetheless.
+With this HP Range, they are certainly not joking around when they came out with one of the best laptops for video editing under 1000 bucks.
+The specs drop many jaws with an insane 16Gb RAM working together with an AMD Octa-Core Ryzen 7 5700U processor unit integrated AMD Radeon graphics to form a reliable brain capable of breaking down the strongest walls, on paper at least.
+In reality, this editing laptop is a little less dramatic, but very effective nonetheless.

 The battery life of HP’s Pavilion Flagship is also deserving of a passing score, nothing more or less.
 Its Hard drive is a whole terabyte, but clocks low transfer speeds, but is future-proof with enough type C USB ports in a full deck that includes an earphone Jack and a HDMI port, not bad for a cheap laptop for video editing.

 - Could have been made to run higher transfer speeds

 - Could have also had a better audio System and webcam

 No products found.

 8. Lenovo Legion 5

 The Lenovo Legion 5 is a sweet deal for a video editing laptop under $1000, and here’s why.
 This powerful AMD 4th iteration of the Ryzen 5 4600H processor machine also doubles as a gaming laptop.
 Ignore the aesthetics, and this laptop was designed with more attention on performance rather than beauty.
 With six cores and twelve processing threads, Nvidia GTX 1650 graphics card, high-performance cooling system to keep your laptop at a balanced temperature during video editing, you cannot deny its quality.